Table of Contents

 Leuven is a must-see on your trip to Belgium!
 It’s got a magnificent city hall building, a vast university library and a centuries-old beer culture.
 If you’re only stopping by Leuven for a day, whether on a day trip from Brussels or Antwerp, it’s definitely worth it!

 If you’ve already been to Leuven and have other places or venues to recommend, we’d love to hear from you!
+We really hope this guide about what to see in Leuven in 1 day will help you plan your trip!
 Please don’t hesitate to ask us anything in the comments!
 We’re always happy to help.